woossi0/suite/docs/usermanual/source/dataadmin/importer/index.rst

 GeoServer Layer Importer
 ========================

-Boundless Suite includes a Layer Importer for GeoServer, providing another option for loading and publishing a variety of vector and raster format data.
+Boundless Server includes a Layer Importer for GeoServer, providing another option for loading and publishing a variety of vector and raster format data.
 You can either access the Layer Importer through the GeoServer Web Interface, or programmatically through the Layer Importer REST API.

 The Layer Importer differs from the standard GeoServer interface for loading data in a few ways.